Thurston's fragmentation and c-principles: Thurston's fragmentation

+The reason for the choice of $2^{-k}\epsilon$, as we shall see in detail in \Cref{ssSpace}, is to have nice filtration quotients where the filtration is induced by the number of balls that cover the support of a section.
+For example, suppose the support of a section can be covered by two balls of radius $2^{-2}\epsilon$ but it cannot be covered by one ball of radius $2^{-1}\epsilon$ so it is a nontrivial element in the second term of the filtration quotients.
+Then one could choose those two balls to be disjoint and this phenomenon will be useful to describe the filtration quotients in particular in proving \Cref{j_1}. \begin{thm}[Fragmentation property] If the fiber of $\pi$ is at least $(n-1)$-connected, the inclusion

 is a weak homotopy equivalence. \end{thm} \begin{rem} Mather refers to the above statement as a deformation lemma in \cite{mather2011homology} and he assumed that the fiber is $n$-connected but we show that $(n-1)$-connectedness is enough. \end{rem} \begin{rem} In general, if the fiber of $\pi$ is $(n-k)$-connected, the same techniques apply to localize the support of the sections.
 For example, for a fixed neighborhood $U$ of the $(k-1)$-skeleton, one could show that the space $\text{\textnormal{Sect}}_c(\pi)$ is weakly equivalent to the subspace of sections that are supported in $U$ union $s$ balls of radius $2^{-s}\epsilon$ for some non-negative integer $s$.
-But this is not the direction, we want to pursue in this paper. \end{rem} As we shall see in \Cref{thurston}, given a $D^k$-family of sections in $ \text{\textnormal{Sect}}_c(\pi)$, we subdivide the parameter space $D^k$ and change the family up to homotopy such that on each subdivision, the new family is supported in the union of $k$ balls of radius $2^{-k}\epsilon$.
-In (\cite[Theorem 7.3.1]{MR2978449}), Morrison and Walker found a similar statement for mapping spaces with a more relax notion of support but without {\it the connectivity assumption}.
-For a family $F:D^k\to \text{\textnormal{Sect}}_c(\pi)$, they say $F$ is supported in $S\subset M$ if $F(p)(x)$ does not depend on $p$ for $x\notin S$.
-Our notion of support, however, requires $F(p)(x)$ to be equal to the value of the base section at $x$ for $x\notin S$.
-Without the connectivity assumption, they prove (\cite[Lemma B.0.4]{MR2978449}) that given a $D^k$-family of sections in $ \text{\textnormal{Sect}}_c(\pi)$, one can subdivide the parameter space $D^k$ and change the family up to homotopy such that on each subdivision, the new family is supported in their more relaxed sense in the union of $k$ balls.
-As we shall see in \Cref{thurston}, this deformation theorem easily follows from Thurston's fragmentation.
+But this is not the direction, we want to pursue in this paper. \end{rem} As we shall see in \Cref{thurston}, given a $D^k$-family of sections in $ \text{\textnormal{Sect}}_c(\pi)$, we subdivide the parameter space $D^k$ and change the family up to homotopy such that on each part of this subdivision, the new family is supported in the union of $k$ balls of radius $2^{-k}\epsilon$.